 Adam’s planning tip: if you find yourself in the situation of either not maximizing the amount that you qualified for under CARES or just plainly didn’t apply because you weren’t aware of the program or didn’t think you qualified…TALK TO YOUR LENDER!
 The amount of funding mentioned above for first-time borrowers is (only) $35 billion.
 No one knows how quickly that will be allocated to borrowers.

 The same calculations apply when determining the forgiveness amounts: at least 60% of the funds need to be used on covered expenses (which, based on expanded definitions mentioned above shouldn’t be a problem for practices) over a period of either 8 or 24 weeks.
 Almost all of our clients are opting for the 24 week period as it produces the highest probability of 100% forgiveness.

-Adam’s note: I anticipate PPP for ODs and practice owners is going to be “a lot about nothing” because (1) practice owners may not have seen a >25% drop in revenue and/or they haven’t increased their payroll in 2020 compared to 2019 numbers.
+Adam’s note: PPP for ODs and practice owners may be “a lot about nothing” because (1) practice owners may not have seen a >25% drop in revenue and/or they haven’t increased their payroll in 2020 compared to 2019 numbers.
 Run the calculations I mentioned above.
-If you didn’t have a >25% increase, “do not pass go, do not collect $200.”
+If you didn’t have a >25% decrease in revenue, “do not pass go, do not collect $200.”